-With unanimously rave reviews and record-breaking box office sales, the Huntington’s production of Candide is unequivocally a winner.
+With unanimously rave reviews and record-breaking box office sales, the Huntington’s is unequivocally a winner.
 As of October 7th, it’s the highest grossing musical in the Huntington’s history with over a million dollars in ticket sales.
 In the novella, one of Candide’s more cynical characters figures that out of five or six thousand thousand plays written in the French language maybe fifteen or sixteen are any good.
 Another critic names a figure of just over 1%, and that’s of the plays he owns!
 It’s already clear that Mary Zimmerman’s adaptation of the musical will be a, likely the, highlight of the season and belongs in that minority of really really good shows.
 Perhaps this Candide‘s recipe for success is impossible to copy, but it seems like a perfect chance to point out what can make a show successful in the reviews and at the box office, beyond it just being well done.

 Revise a Classic with some History and Give People Something to Talk About